andrewminer/ad-astra/README.md

 that ancient Japanese temple, you'll have more than enough cool blocks at hand to do it.

-But, you're going to *want* to travel.
-With realistic terrain unlike what you've seen in Minecraft before.
-Low sandy beaches give way to smooth grassy plains which ripple into low hills before exploding into long ranges of mountains.
-Realistic trees gradually grow from saplings to tower above you.
-And all among them are 100+ species of animals: some out in the daytime, some only out at night.
-Careful, though... not all of them a friendly!

 Finally, Ad Astra is a high-tech place.
 Oil refineries, nuclear power plants, rocket fuel plants, and space stations are all things you'll need to build here, and you've got the tech to do it.
 Power systems, items pipes, and a lot of